github/docs/content/billing/managing-the-plan-for-your-github-account/upgrading-your-accounts-plan.md

   - Troubleshooting
   - Upgrades
   - User account
-shortTitle: Upgrade your subscription
+shortTitle: Upgrade your plan
 ---

-## About subscription upgrades
+## About upgrades

 {% data reusables.accounts.accounts-billed-separately %}

-When you upgrade the subscription for an account, the upgrade changes the paid features available for that account only, and not any other accounts you use.
+Upgrading your plan does not affect other subscriptions or usage-based billing for your account.
+For more information, see "[AUTOTITLE](/billing/managing-your-github-billing-settings/about-billing-on-github)."

-## Upgrading your personal account's subscription
+## Upgrading your personal account's plan

 You can upgrade your personal account from {% data variables.product.prodname_free_user %} to {% data variables.product.prodname_pro %} to get advanced code review tools on private repositories owned by your personal account.

-Upgrading your personal account does not affect any organizations you may manage or repositories owned by those organizations. {% data reusables.gated-features.more-info %}
+pgrading your personal account does not affect any organizations you may manage or repositories owned by those organizations. {% data reusables.gated-features.more-info %}

 {% data reusables.user-settings.access_settings %}
 {% data reusables.user-settings.billing_plans %}